TCU September Lightning Complex

-The TCU September Lightning Complex Fire was a wildfire that burned in Tuolumne County, California, Calaveras County, California, Stanislaus County, California, and San Joaquin County, California.
+The TCU September Lightning Complex Fire was a series of wildfires that burned in Tuolumne County, California, Calaveras County, California, Stanislaus County, California, and San Joaquin County, California.
 On September 13, the fire was fully contained at 13,869 acre.
 It is the third largest wildfire in California during the 2025 wildfire season.

 Background

-The TCU September Lightning Complex ignited after a series of widespread thunderstorms brought more than 10,000 lightning strikes across Northern California in late August 2025.
+The TCU September Lightning Complex ignited after a series of widespread thunderstorms brought more than 10,000 lightning strikes across Northern California in late August and early September 2025.
 Rising daytime temperatures in the upper 80s to low 90s °F, combined with gusty afternoon winds and critically low relative humidity, created rapid fire spread conditions.
 A series of red flag warnings were issued by the National Weather Service for the Sierra Nevada foothills during the event.
 "TCU" refers to the Tuolumne-Calaveras unit, the CAL FIRE operational unit assigned to the area.

 Persistent drought in the Sierra Nevada region compounded the risk.
-According to Cal Fire’s statewide seasonal report, rainfall totals since the previous winter had fallen to less than 65 percent of normal, leaving live fuel and dead fuel moisture at critically low levels.
+According to CAL FIRE’s statewide seasonal report, rainfall totals since the previous winter had fallen to less than 65 percent of normal, leaving live fuel and dead fuel moisture at critically low levels.
 Drying oak woodlands and thick grass loads provided ample fuel, while limited overnight humidity recovery allowed the fire to remain active through multiple burning periods.